 11. Singapore has a lot of little islands

 Singapore is one small island itself, but did you know there are a bunch of other islands and islets that make up Singapore?
-Sixty-two others to be exact.
+Sixty-two others, to be exact.
 Some were created by land reclamation – a lot of land reclamation.
-Since 1965, the land area of Singapore has actually increased its size by 23% (50 square miles)!
+Since 1965, Singapore’s land area has increased by 23% (50 square miles)!

 12. Christmas Island used to be Singaporean territory

-13. And one of Singapore’s islands has a dark history
+13. And one of Singapore’s islands have a dark history

 14. The People’s Action Party has won every election since self-government began in 1959